gozdekcr/message-to-crm-extractor/README.md

 ## What I'd Build Next

-1. **LLM integration** : more accurate extraction for informal and ambiguous messages
+1. **LLM integration** : improve extraction for more informal and complex customer messages.
-2. **Multi-turn support** : track follow-up responses and update CRM profile incrementally
+2. **Multi-turn support** : update CRM fields across multiple customer messages instead of a single input.
-3. **Lead scoring** : rank leads by urgency and profile completeness
+3. **CRM integration** : connect the extractor directly to CRM systems for automatic field updates.
-4. **Channel support** : extend to WhatsApp Business API and SMS
+4. **More channel support** : support additional platforms such as WhatsApp Business API and SMS.